shwethanidd/volttron-pnnl-applications/EnergyEfficiency/ProactiveDiagnosticAgent/README.md

 For installing, starting, and activating the VOLTTRON environment, refer to the following VOLTTRON readthedocs: https://volttron.readthedocs.io/en/develop/introduction/platform-install.html

-## Installing and Running ProactiveDiagnosis Agent
+## Installing and Running ProactiveDiagnostic Agent
-Install and start the ProactiveDiagnosis Agent using the script install-agent.py as describe below:
+Install and start the ProactiveDiagnostic Agent using the script install-agent.py as describe below:

 ```
 python scripts/install-agent.py -s <top most folder of the agent>
                                 -c <Agent config file>
-                                -i agent.proactivediagnosis
+                                -i agent.proactivediagnostic
-                                -t proactivediagnosis
+                                -t proactivediagnostic
                                 --start --force
 ```
--s : followed by path of top most folder of the Proactive Diagnosis agent
+-s : followed by path of top most folder of the Proactive Diagnostic agent

 -c : followed by path of the agent config file